 All Bills Are Not Created Equal

-Some mortgage companies will allow you to make payments every two weeks and some won’t even let you do that.
+Some mortgage companies will allow you to make payments every two weeks.

-You can still use this process to pay these types of bills, but instead of paying it to your lender you would have that money transferred into a saving account you created specifically for your mortgage/rent payment.
+You can still use this process to pay these types of bills, but instead of paying that amount to your landlord each week it would go into a saving account.

 Then you could have the money drafted from that account once a month.